It's a bit tricky to explain what exactly a file system is in just one sentence.

 The first column is the inode number associated with each file.

-The number of inodes on a partition is decided when the partition is formatted.
-So as long as there's free space and there are unused inodes, files can be stored on the storage device.
+The number of inodes on a partition is decided when you format a partition.
+That said, as long as you have free space and unused inodes, you can store files on your storage device.

 It's unlikely that a personal Linux OS would run out of inodes.
 However, enterprise services that deal with a large number of files (like mail servers) have to manage their inode quota smartly.